-The facility will house 60 faculty and more than 1,000 students and research and support staff working on advancements ranging from renewable fuels to improved vaccines, tissue engineering, and other projects with significant potential to improve human health and well-being.
+The facility houses 60 faculty and more than 1,000 students and research and support staff working on advancements ranging from renewable fuels to improved vaccines, tissue engineering, and other projects with significant potential to improve human health and well-being.
 For example:

 Repairing knee cartilage — Distinguished Professor Kristi Anseth is a pioneer in the area of tissue engineering, developing promising techniques for healing injured cartilage, mending broken bones, and even repairing defective heart valves.
 She has been honored by AIChE as one of the top 100 Chemical Engineers of the Modern Era and has been elected as one of the youngest members of the National Academy of Engineering.

 Converting agricultural wastes to liquid fuels using the sun's energy — Professor Alan Weimer's 16 years of industry leadership inform his work on solar-thermal reaction processes—and his role as executive director of the Colorado Center for Biorefining and Biofuels, whose partner universities, companies, and federal labs develop sustainable energy resources and technology.